Jennie Finch: Media

-In 2021, Finch was featured in MLB The Show 21 in Road To The Show storyline of her being a former 2-way player.
+In 2021, Finch was featured in MLB The Show 21 in Road To The Show storyline of her being a former two-way player.

 Personal life

 Finch married Major League Baseball pitcher Casey Daigle on January 15, 2005.
 Daigle proposed to Finch on the softball field at the University of Arizona, her alma mater.
 According to Finch, "He blindfolded me and took me to the mound and said, 'You have been the queen of the diamond for four years.
 Now I want you to be the queen of my heart.'"
 They have two sons; Ace Shane, born on May 4, 2006 and Diesel Dean, born on June 19, 2011.
 Finch welcomed her daughter Paisley Faye on January 12, 2013.

 Finch is an avid fan of the Los Angeles Dodgers.

 Finch is a Christian.
 Finch turned down large financial offers to appear in magazines like Playboy because of her Christian faith, saying she wanted to be a role model for young women.
 Finch has spoken about her faith, saying: "It's so important to find hope in [Jesus] and live for a higher purpose: to share about Him."
-Finch cited her Christian faith while on the show Dancing with the Stars when she refused to dance to a Janelle Monáe song because she deemed it too risque.
+Finch cited her Christian faith while on the show Dancing with the Stars when she refused to dance to a Janelle Monáe song because she deemed it too risqué.